 Proposed full year increase to reflect an overall increase of approximately 2.3%.
 This reflects information received by the Joint Boards.

 Classified Salary Increase

-Proposed full year increase to reflect an overall increase of approximately 2.3% plus a merit increase of an average of 0.7%.
+Proposed full year increase to reflect an overall increase of approximately 2.3% plus merit.
 This reflects information received by the Joint Boards.